Velociraptors in Jurassic Park: Production background

 In the first film, the raptors were created through a combination of animatronics by Winston and CGI by Industrial Light & Magic (ILM).
 A fully functioning raptor head took Winston four months to create.
 Two raptor animatronics were created; one with a tail and one without a tail.
 Because the tail required four puppeteers to control, the tailless animatronic was created to save labor when the tail did not have to be within the shot.
 The eyes of the animatronics were radio-controlled, and the tails were controlled by hidden rods.
-The creature was also depicted by men in suits for certain scenes, including the death of Muldoon, who is mauled by one.
-John Rosengrant, a member of Winston's team, had to bend over to fit inside the raptor suit for the kitchen scene.
-Filming lasted up to four hours at a time; Rosengrant said: "My back would go out after about 30 minutes, and that was after having trained a couple of hours a day for weeks".
-Winston's team created a body cast of Rosengrant, and then molded the Velociraptor suit around that cast.
-Mark "Crash" McCreery, another member of Winston's team, also sometimes performed in the suit.
+Because each animatronic required so many puppeteers to operate, no shot in the kitchen sequence ever had both Velociraptors portrayed by animatronics; at most, one would be animatronic, and the other would be portrayed through other means.
+In addition to the two main animatronics, there were a number of others made for specific purposes, including a floppy puppet, an armatured robot used for CGI reference, and a locking-joint animatronic used when the Velociraptor needed to leap.
+Additionally, an insert head with extra facial articulation, which was used for all Velociraptor scenes but especially when its head rose into frame, was attached to a Steadicam rig.